sp00ks-L/MastersDissertation/README.md

 ## Further Updates
 Despite having completed my dissertation, I will probably update the code slightly to make it a single tool rather than the individual execution of different scripts.
-The file pahts currently are in a format for use on Windows and will need re-doing if a person wanted to use this tool without manually having to create,
+The file paths currently are in a format for use on Windows and will need re-doing if a person wanted to use this tool on unix.